tendermint/spec/spec/light-client/supervisor/supervisor_001_draft.md

     default:
         return nil, Error("No initial data was provided")

-    if err := CrossCheck(initialBlock, PeerList.Witnesses()); err != nil {
+    // This is done in the golang version but is optional and not strictly part of the protocol if err := CrossCheck(initialBlock, PeerList.Witnesses()); err != nil {
         return nil, err
     }